-- 1. The program is a first come, first qualified, income based program available to Collier County residents who live in Chokoloskee (34138), Copeland (34137), East Naples (34112, 34114), Everglades City (34139), Golden Gate (34116), Goodland (34140), Immokalee (34142), Jerome (34141), Naples Manor (34113) or Ochopee (34141). - 2.
-Open to individuals with a gross income of less than \$35,000 annually are eligible to apply. - 3.
-Only one application per household will be considered.
-Combined household income can not exceed \$50,000 gross annually. - 4.
+- 1. The program is a first come, first qualified, income based program available to Collier County residents employed as a first responder or educator. - 2.
+Individuals and households who make \$25,000 \$66,000 annually are eligible to apply. - 3.
+Only one application per household will be considered. - 4.
 An individual may not apply on behalf of two or more households. - 5. \$500 \$2,500 limit per household.
 Determination is based on need. - 6.
 Funds may be used to replace appliances, for home repairs, and to pay a monthly rental/mortgage payment.
 Items pertaining to other unmet needs will be considered on a case by case basis. - 7.
 If you have homeowners, renters or participate in the National Flood Insurance Program (NFIP), please bring your entire policy with you.
 The Declaration page is not sufficient. - 8.
 To receive assistance, households will need to provide proof of disaster-related damage.
 Proof of damage/loss may consist of a FEMA Assessment Report, an insurance damage report, loss verification report, settlement letter, letter of denial and proof of loss statement.
-You will need a valid quote from a qualified service provider that indicates:
+You will need a valid quote from a qualified service provider that indicates: - a.

-- a.
 The nature of the service(s) needed - b.
 The cost of the service(s) and - c.
 Written verification from the service provider that the damage is the result of the disaster. - 9.
 Proper identification is required.
-This includes a photo ID (driver's license, state issued ID, Passport, Governmental/Military ID, or ID from the country of origin).
+This includes a photo

+- ID (driver's license, state issued ID, Passport, Governmental/Military ID, or ID from the country of origin).
 However, some or all of these items may have been lost due to the nature of the disaster.
 Loss (or lack) of identification should not prohibit the provision of service.
 Provide any assistance possible to help the client replace these items. - 10.
 Proof of income is required.
 Current paycheck stubs (within 30/60 days).
-All applying for this grant need to be currently employed. - 11.
+All applying for this grant need to be currently employed as a first responder or educator, support staff will be considered.
+Please provide current employment identification. - 11.
 All payments must be paid to the vendor.
 No payments are to be made directly to the applicant. - 12.
 Income from insurance, FEMA, and other organizations as well as other assistance provided by other resources should be considered.
 Care must be taken to avoid duplication of benefits.